Grace Kelly (song)

-"Grace Kelly" is the second single by British singer Mika.
-It is the opening track on Mika's debut studio album Life in Cartoon Motion (2007).
-Produced and mixed by Greg Wells, the song entered the UK Singles Chart at number three and the UK Official Download Chart at number one.
-One week later, it jumped to the top of the UK Singles Chart on download sales alone.
+"Grace Kelly" is a song by British singer Mika.
+It was released as the lead single from Mika's debut studio album Life in Cartoon Motion (2007) on 8 January 2007.
+It was written by Mika alongside Jodi Marr, John Merchant and Dan Warner.
+The song was produced and mixed by Greg Wells.

+The song entered the UK Singles Chart at number three and the UK Official Download Chart at number one.
+One week later, it jumped to the top of the UK Singles Chart on download sales alone, the second song to do so after Gnarls Barkley's "Crazy" the previous year.
 The track was number one on the UK Singles Chart for five weeks, and ended 2007 as the year's third biggest-selling single in that country.
 In the US, "Grace Kelly" was made available for digital download on 16 January 2007.
 This song was also No. 89 on MTV Asia's list of Top 100 Hits of 2007.
 It was designed to be a mocking satire of musicians who try to reinvent themselves to be popular.

 The song is titled after Academy Award-winning American film and stage actress, and Princess of Monaco, Grace Kelly.
-The bit of dialogue used in the song is from the film The Country Girl, which stars Kelly.
+The fragment of dialogue used in the song is from the film The Country Girl, which stars Kelly.
 Mika claims the song was inspired after a bad experience with a record company executive, in which he was told to be more like Craig David.
-The lyric "So I tried a little Freddie" is a reference to Queen's Freddie Mercury, to whose singing voice Mika's has been compared.
+The lyrics also reference Queen frontman Freddie Mercury, to whose singing voice Mika's has been compared.
 On at least one occasion, Mika confirmed that he used the main melody from Figaro's famous aria "Largo al factotum", from the opera The Barber of Seville by Gioachino Rossini.
 Mika performed the song at the MTV Europe Music Awards 2007 in Munich and at the 2008 BRIT Awards at the Earls Court Exhibition Centre, London, where it was nominated for Best British Single, but lost to "Shine" by Take That.
-The song has sold over 630,000 copies in the UK, as stated by the Official Charts Company.
+The song has sold over 1.8 million copies in the UK, as stated by the Official Charts Company.

 Background and composition

-Mika wrote the song after he felt frustrated with record label executives that wanted him to change his sound to fit the common pop mold.
+Mika wrote the song after he felt frustrated with record label executives that wanted him to change his sound to fit the common pop mould.
 In the song, Mika points out how he can pretend to be anyone he likes to win approval – in this case the glamorous actress Grace Kelly.
 He wrote the song after the record company told him that they wanted to model his look and sound on Craig David, who was popular at the time in the UK.
 Mika rejected this idea and wrote "Grace Kelly" as a way of expressing his individuality.
 The song's melody is based on the aria "Largo al factotum", from the opera The Barber of Seville by Gioachino Rossini.
+The song is in the key of G major throughout.